-Manhattan is a symbol of western wealth and consumerism.
-In December all this plenty is illuminated by ubiquitous Christmas lights while assorted department stores and phone companies wish everybody a very merry Christmas on the countless city billboards.
+Manhattan is a symbol of western wealth and consumer culture.
+In December a surfeit of fairy lights is illuminated everywhere, while on the city’s innumerable advertising hoardings various department stores and telecom companies wish everyone a very merry Christmas.

 The project challenged the commercial Christmas message through its monumental portrait projections, and called to mind the fact that for many people in New York, neither Kashmir sweaters nor jewellery from Tiffany’s are top of the wish list, but quite simply a roof over their head.
 The project highlighted this almost absurd social inequality by drawing attention to people without homes, whom the project The Homeless of New York City Wish You All a Happy Holiday literally put a face to.